Oskar Schindler, throughout the movie and in Real Life.

 A very small one in the scope of the film, but Oskar promising his wife that he will never cheat on her again, just her smile is so beautiful.

-Near the end of the film, there is a poignant scene where Schindler expresses remorse over not saving more; on how he could have traded more just to save one more...just one more...
+Near the end of the film, there is a poignant scene where Schindler expresses remorse and guilt over not saving more; on how he could have traded more just to save one more... just one more...

 Producer Branko Lustig's acceptance speech for this movie's Best Picture Oscar Award began with these words: